 - The goal is to blend the mixture COMPLETELY each time before you add more liquid.
 Make sure there are no lumps of flour left when you're done adding all the milk.

-- Once you incorporate all the milk, add the salt, white pepper, and nutmeg and mix it all together.
+- Once you incorporate all the milk, add 1 tsp Diamond Crystal kosher salt, ⅛ tsp white pepper powder, and ⅛ tsp ground nutmeg and mix it all together.
 Your white sauce is now done.
 Turn off the heat and set it aside.

 To Combine the White Sauce and Cooking Broth